test-prof/test-prof/README.md

 # Ruby Tests Profiling Toolbox

-TestProf is a collection of different tools to analyze your test suite performance:
+TestProf is a collection of different tools to analyze your test suite performance.

+Why does test suite performance matter?
+First of all, testing is a part of a developer's feedback loop (see @searls [talk](https://www.youtube.com/watch?v=VD51AkG8EZw)) and, secondly, it is a part of a deployment cycle.

+Simply speaking, slow tests waste your time making you less productive.

+TestProf toolbox aims to help you identify bottlenecks in your test suite.
+It contains:

 - Plug'n'Play integrations for general Ruby profilers ([`ruby-prof`](https://github.com/ruby-prof), [`stackprof`](https://github.com/tmm1/stackprof))